 • C1 and N1 correspond to a satellite network filing referring to only one cost-recovery form of coordination (A, B, C, D, E or F).
 Both categories also include cases for which no form of coordination applies as a result of unfavourable finding under No. 11.31 of the Radio Regulations for all frequency assignments of the submitted filing, or cases including frequency assignments published for information only.

-• C2 and N2 correspond to a satellite network filing referring to any two or three cost-recovery forms of coordination amongst A, B, C, D, E or F.
+• C2 and N2 correspond to a satellite network filing referring to any two cost-recovery forms of coordination amongst A, B, C, D, E or F.

-• C3 and N3 correspond to a satellite network filing referring to any four or more cost-recovery forms of coordination amongst A, B, C, D, E or F.
+• C3 and N3 correspond to a satellite network filing referring to any three or more cost-recovery forms of coordination amongst A, B, C, D, E or F.